wp-plugins/tedtalks-embedder/tags/1.0/readme.txt

 After installation and activation of the plugin.

-- Locate the TEDTalk that you want to embed in your WordPress site.
+- Locate the TED Talk that you want to embed in your WordPress site.
 - Press the Share button and copy the shortcode for WordPress.com (i.e. [ted id=1048] )
 - Paste the shorcode in your post or page and click on Preview button to check that is ok.